goldin2008/Note/model_template.md

 This style guide will give you the framework to follow as you create your documents while allowing you the flexibility to tell your story and insert additional material as needed (e.g., bullets, tables, figures, etc.).
 The fonts, primary sections, and heading styles are established for you so that you can focus on writing the content and not have to worry about the style.

 ## 2 Fonts and Style
-We are using Arial, the CO font, throughout all documentation.
+We are using Arial, the xx font, throughout all documentation.
 We've provided several heading levels, so sometimes that Arial font will be bold or italicized.
 We've broken the fonts and style down by page type for you in the sections that follow, but here's a quick summary of the most commonly used fonts:

 ### 2.1 Cover Page
-- CO logo is centered at the top of the document.
+- xx logo is centered at the top of the document.
   - The enterprise-wide "CO" logo is provided for you; the logo is not specific to any one line of business (i.e., not the "COB" logo)
 - Title of the document:
   - The title is the model name from ModelOne, the system of record